pinobatch/numism/docs/nes_emu_testing.md

 Emulators under test
 --------------------
+I'm operating under the principle of "no cash."
+This means no paid operating systems nor paid emulators.
+Thus I'm running tests on Ubuntu, a GNU/Linux distribution, and I've excluded 3dSen.
+I test emulators made for Windows in Wine 5.0.2.

 When starting out, I'd like the emulators to be evenly spaced on the accuracy front.

 I regularly test in Mesen (Sour final), FCEUX 2.3.0 (New PPU), No$nes 1.2, and PocketNES 2013-07-01.
-Occasionally I'll run something in loopyNES 11/21/99, NESticle x.xx, NESten 0.61 beta 1, and rew.
+Occasionally I'll run something in loopyNES 11/21/99, NESticle x.xx, NESten 0.61 beta 1, Nintendulator 0.985, and rew.
 12STX.
-Other emulators I'd like to test include RockNES, Nintendulator, and puNES.
+Other emulators I'd like to test include RockNES, puNES, and iNES.

 Unlike No$gmb, No$nes takes a ROM path on the command line.
 It must be an absolute path with backslashes.
 Save this as